 Quadriga University of Applied Sciences

 Alexander Gutzmer considers communication to be a cultural activity and brings his background in economic and cultural science to bear on his understanding of entrepreneurial processes.
 He is fascinated by the development of strategic corporate communication towards a content-based phenomenon (keyword newsrooms).
-As a journalist for architecture and urban development, he is also interested in issues such as urbanisation and the Smart City, corporate architecture, as well as the changes within the global media sector in the wake of digitisation.
+As a former journalist for architecture and urban development, he is also interested in issues such as urbanisation and the Smart City, corporate architecture, as well as the changes within the global media sector in the wake of digitisation.

 a) Editorial creativity in content marketing

 Content marketing is a relatively new communication and marketing sector, which so far is scientifically sub-systematised.
 Individual studies look at the subject largely from a marketing perspective.
 But the specific strengths of the subject are not given the attention they deserve.

 One particularly neglected aspect of this complex subject is the role of journalists and their editorial creativity in content marketing.
 Editorial productivity is the cornerstone of any communication- or marketing-related strategy that aims to use content marketing to present companies or brands.
 But scientific investigation has hardly scratched the surface of what it achieves, and which motivational and functional contradictions arise in marketing-driven editorial work.
 This is where Gutzmer’s research comes in.
 It is necessary to identify what journalists a) accomplish within the context of content marketing, b) which services they deliberately reject, or c) which expectations they (often) fail to meet.
 Such questions shed light on the still diffuse picture of the interactions within content marketing.